 Every year in the music world starts the same: billions of people worldwide all wondering what the “next big thing” is going to be?

 Needless to say, it is a minefield.
-No one has the same taste.
+No one has the same taste in artists.
 No one has time to listen to everything and no one can agree on when someone has moved on from being “next big thing”.

 However, we’ve got great taste and you definitely have the time to listen to everything and we can tell you exactly when someone is a fully established artist.
 So, definitely listen to us above everyone else.